fredericaltorres/TextHighlighterExtension/README.md

 ## Overview

-his Visual Studio extension offers syntax highlighting for the following text formats:
+This Visual Studio extension offers syntax highlighting for the following text formats:

 * .json (also offer syntax validation, automatic insertion of double quote, curly bracket and bracket)
 * .bat (also offer limited intellisense)